ibm-cloud-docs/databases-for-redis/howto-upgrading.md

 ```
 {: .pre}

-After the CA certificate is decoded, you need to save that to a file to connect to the database later.
-If you don’t know the password for your deployment, either get that from your generated service credentials or you can create a new password by running:
+After the CA certificate is decoded, save it to a file to connect to the database later.
+If you don’t know the password for your deployment, get it either from your generated service credentials or create a new password by running:
 ```sh
 ibmcloud cdb deployment-user-password <Redis deployment name> admin <new password>
 ```